Huggins-Stengel Field: Alligators

 Story has it that during the first day of practice in 1925, Babe Ruth refused to continue shagging fly balls because alligators had begun to sunbathe along the bank of the lake, which happened to be part of the outfield.
 Understandably, no player would want to have a close encounter with an alligator while picking up a baseball, so it is understood why he made this protest.
 In today's rendition of the park, there is a chain link fence separating players from the edge of the lake, reducing the risk of alligator attacks.

 Home runs

-Supposedly, only two players are known to have hit a home run that dropped straight into Crescent Lake: Babe Ruth of the Yankees and Dave Kingman of the Mets.
-This is considered an incredible feat because the lake lies over 500 feet from home plate.
+Supposedly, only two players are known to have hit a home run that dropped straight into the Crescent Lake itself: Babe Ruth and Dave Kingman.

 Darrell Johnson, former teammate of Mickey Mantle's, swears he saw Mickey routinely hit batting practice balls into the lake beyond the right field fence.

 Darryl Strawberry earned the nickname "Awesome Strawsome" from teammate Lenny Dykstra after taking Bob Forsch deep for a home run to center field.
 This was notable due to the deep dimensions of the field and the height of the fence being around 15 feet.